Topic-specific policies

 Introduction

-The ISO27k standards are overtly risk-aligned, meaning that organisations are supposed to identify and assess risks to their information (called “information security risks” in the ISO27k standards) as a prelude to dealing with (“treating”) them in various ways.
+The ISO27k standards are overtly risk-aligned, meaning that organisations are supposed to identify and assess risks to their information (called “information security risks” in the ISO27k standards, despite that term being undefined) as a prelude to dealing with (“treating”) them in various ways.

 Dealing with the most significant information risks as priorities makes sense from the practical implementation and management perspectives.
 Turning that on its head, failing to prioritise addressing the most significant risks represents a governance failure, arguably negligence or mismanagement.